Students

 - Nicola Maiani

 - Master thesis.
 Co-advisor, with Prof. Dr. Ross Purves.
+2023.4-present

 - “Traffic coverage quality by bike in Switzerland: A comparison of cities’ bikeability” (working title)